in6kPythonDev/open-action/INSTALL.rst

     2.3 Merge openaction_settings.py with the Askbot settings 2.4 Add 'action' app to the Askbot installed apps (in Askbot settings)

-    2.5 Link the 'base' app into the Askbot installation 2.6 Add 'base' app to the Askbot installed apps (in Askbot settings)
+#OLD    2.5 Link the 'base' app into the Askbot installation
+#OLD    2.6 Add 'base' app to the Askbot installed apps (in Askbot settings)

-    2.7 Link the 'lib' app into the Askbot installation 2.8 Add 'lib' app to the Askbot installed apps (in Askbot settings)
+#OLD    2.7 Link the 'lib' app into the Askbot installation
+#OLD    2.8 Add 'lib' app to the Askbot installed apps (in Askbot settings)

+3. Add 'askbot_models_extension' app to the openaction INSTALLED_APPS into
+    the openaction settings file.
+Include it ABOVE the action app.